ladooniani/lado-oniani-cv.md/README.md

 In 2016 I've founded an independent laboratory startup, inventing and prototyping program and mechanism of artificial entity robotic system, developing computing methods and techniques in computational linguistics, natural language processing, understanding and generation, machine learning, computer vision, mechanical engineering, and industrial/artistic design.

-As a software engineer, I provide services of product development for complex solutions for different types of desktop and web/mobile application, as well as specialized tasks in intelligent robotics and related types of software design.
+As a software engineer, I provide desktop and web/mobile front/back-end full-stack development service of product complex solution for different types of application, as well as specialized tasks in intelligent robotics and related types of design.

 # Skills:

 - Software engineering and programming